szantog/wmb-vud/README.txt

 * node-storylink.tpl.php - PHPTemplate theming of story links
 * alternative/node-storylink.tpl.php - PHPTemplate theming of story links
 * template.php - PHPTemplate theming of story links
-* vote_up_down.css - Adds som css style to the above files.
+* vote_up_down.css - Adds some css style to the above files.
 * ajax_vote_up_down.js - JavaScript for AJAX functionality

 The "vote_up_down.module" can be used on any node type to allow